JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

 This is a simplification and an abstraction of the actual functionality, not the full picture.
 Do not critizie its architecture based on how would you have implemented it.

+I will create also a traditional OOP implementation to be able to properly compare both approaches.

 ## The functionality
 The `hardware-connetion-monitor` service monitors the state of the connection to a hardware unit.
 When that connection state changes, it publishes it with the hardware unit id, the new state and the current datetime.